KoglerT/KoglerRadmannAndroid/README.md

-There is a second readme for the changes made in this project
+There is a second readme for the changes made in this project in Application/readme.md

 Android BasicMultitouch Sample
 ===================================